geofflangenderfer/geofflangenderfer.com/content/posts/why-you-should-go-freelance.md

 When you build an audience, you're building relationships that lead to sustainability.
 Your readers enjoy your content.
 Maybe because you teach them a valuable skill.
 Maybe for entertainment.
 The more they read the more they like you.
 They will support you when you monetize because that's what friends do.
 A beautiful voluntary exchange.

 ### Less Risky Compared to SAAS
 SAAS is risky because you build a product based on assumptions about your audience.
-You can de-risk this with a [lean startup][5] approach.
+You can de-risk this with a <a href="https://en.wikipedia.org/wiki/Lean_startup" target="_blank">lean startup</a> approach.
 But, starting with an audience is an unfair advantage.
 You  must understand your audience.
 It will give you clarity on whether an info or software product will resonate.
-Do you think Sam Harris doubted whether his [app][6] would be a success?
+Do you think Sam Harris doubted whether his <a href="https://play.google.com/store/apps/details?id=org.wakingup.android&hl=en" target="_blank"></a> would be a success?

 ### Conclusion